 When this happens, it is time to invest in finding ways to stop your dog from sleeping on your bed.
 Breaking this habit will require your consistent effort to retrain your dog to sleep by itself.
 Here are some of the things you can implement to help you get started on breaking your dog’s habit.

 Get the right bed for your dog

 When trying to break your dog’s habit of sleeping in your bed, the first step is to get an alternative bed for your dog.
 Start by studying your dog’s sleeping habits and positions.
 Knowing where your dog loves to sleep will help you get a more suitable bed.

 For example, a regular rectangular pet bed will do if your dog stretches a lot.
-However, if your dog curves a lot while sleeping, an oval bed will be a more practical investment.
-The point is to invest in a bed where your dog will be comfortable and will embrace it as its own.
+However, an oval bed will be a more practical investment if your dog curves a lot while sleeping.
+The point is to invest in a bed where your dog will be comfortable and embrace it as its own.

 Once you have all your measurements right, invest in a bed that also features your dog’s perks from sleeping in your bed.
-For instance, your dog could enjoy the warmth from your bed.
-Therefore, investing in a bed that features heating pads to meet your dog’s needs will allow for an easier transition.
+For instance, your dog could enjoy the warmth of your bed.
+Therefore, investing in a bed with heating pads to meet your dog’s needs will allow for an easier transition.

 Make your dog’s bed attractive

 Getting the right pet bed will not matter much if you can’t get your dog to get on it and start being comfortable with it.
 Consider making your dog cozy with different pillows and soft sheets to get your dog on its new pet bed.
 Doing this is an excellent way of making its bed fluffy and more comfortable than yours.